 How the body

-Diet can regulate the acid-base balance
+Daily nutrition can regulate the acid-base balance

 Regulation of the acid-base balance is necessary to stabilise the pH of the blood.
 Many factors play a role here.
 The main factor regulating the acid-base balance is nutrients from our diet, and whether they are metabolised as acidic or alkaline.
 But also when we breathe or are physically active, acid is produced as a waste product of energy release in the cells and impacts the pH value of the blood.
 To avoid excess acidity overall, various regulation processes occur automatically in the body.